 At Holy Trinity we take safeguarding of children, young people and vulnerable adults very seriously.
-Our PCC Safeguarding Policy Statement and Communicating Electronically Policy are below.
-Please click on the link to take you to the Diocese of London's Safeguarding Policy, which has been fully adopted by Holy Trinity's Parochial Church Council.
+Our PCC Safeguarding Policy Statement, Safeguarding Procedure and Communicating Electronically Policy are below.

-Important phone numbers for safeguarding are shown at the bottom of the page.
+Important phone numbers for safeguarding are included in the Safeguarding Procedure.

 Communicating Electronically Policy

 This policy is intended for all who work with children and young people within the parish, whether paid or voluntary.
 It is also for parents to raise their awareness of the issues around electronic communications that could be affecting their children.
-The whole policy is important, but please note especially the Golden Rules on Page 3.
+The whole policy is important, but please note especially the Golden Rules on Pages 4 and 5.

 As social media, mobile phones, emails and the internet are all popular with children and young people and are efficient and easily accessed, we believe that it is important that safeguards are put in place by the parish to ensure safety and accountability.
 Parish communications via electronic means should be professional and separate from private communications.